gdonnari/roz-form/README.md

 Some inputs are meant to be multiple, such as:

  - Selects with the `multiple` attribute.
- - Checkboxes whith the same `name` attribute. (*)
+ - Checkboxes with the same `name` attribute. (*)
- - Inputs with `type="file"` and the `multiple` attribute.
+ - Inputs with `type="file"` and `multiple` attributes.

-For such cases, Roz uses arrays to store the values.
+For such cases, Roz uses arrays to store the input values.

 #### * Notes on Checkbox multiple:

-For Roz to properly recognize checkboxes as multiple, just add a `multiple` atribute on each one.
-This is required because Roz is lazy and doesn't perform any scan or analysis on input names.
+For Roz to properly recognize checkboxes as multiple, just add a `multiple` attribute on each one.
+This is required because Roz is lazy and doesn't perform any analysis on input names.

 *Example:*
 ```